alexsabine/CRR/CRR_COMPREHENSIVE_SUMMARY.md

 These predictions are parameter-free: no fitting, no calibration.
 They follow from the axioms alone.

-**Why 1/2 and not some other fraction?** Because the Dirac delta has unit mass (this is definitional), because the rupture boundary separates exactly two domains (past and future), and because there is no symmetry-breaking mechanism to favour one side over the other.
-Any other partition would require an additional parameter, violating the parsimony that makes C·Ω = 1 a first principle rather than a model.
+**Why 1/2 and not some other fraction?** Because Bernoulli(1/2) is the **maximum-entropy distribution** over a binary partition.
+The variance p(1-p) is maximised at p = 1/2, and maximum variance over {0,1} is equivalent to maximum entropy.
+Any other partition would require a reason for asymmetry: an additional parameter specifying *why* past and future are unequal at the boundary.
+This would violate the parsimony that makes C·Ω = 1 a first principle rather than a model.

+**The MaxEnt coherence.** This connects back to Axiom III: the regeneration kernel exp(C/Ω) is itself the maximum-entropy weighting given a mean-coherence constraint (Jaynes, 1957).
+The entire framework is maximally agnostic at every step: MaxEnt kernel for reconstruction, MaxEnt partition at the boundary.
+CRR assumes as little as possible at every juncture, and the predictions follow from that minimal commitment alone.

 ---